 In order to focus responses and leverage the time available to interact with the expert panel, the Hybrid Alternative was not presented to the panel for review.
 The study team applied the responses from the Passing Lane Alternative and the 4-lane On-alignment Alternative to obtain a reasonable estimation of indirect effects for the Hybrid Alternative.
-It is likely that the indirect effects from the Hybrid Alternative will lie between the extremes of the Passing Lane Alternative and the 4-lane On-alignment Alternative.
+It is likely that the indirect effects from the Hybrid Alternative will lie between the extremes of the Passing Lane Alternative and the 4-lane On-alignment Alternative and the 4-lane On-alignment Alternative.